Testing with If-Then Conditional Statements

 Enable the first bookmark (right-click the bookmark header and select Enable all Objects in Bookmark) and run the workspace.

-The workflow in this bookmark uses conditional values to determine what size a park is: Tiny, Small, Medium, or Large.
-The park areas are calculated from park areas read from a Park MITAB file.
+The workflow in this bookmark uses conditional values to determine the size of a park: Tiny, Small, Medium, or Large.
+The park areas are calculated from the park areas read from a Park MITAB file.
 Each feature has a park area calculated.
-The size constraints for the first workflow in squared meters are:
+The size constraints for the first workflow in square meters are:

 Example 2: Conditionals with a User Parameter

-This workflow uses a User Parameter with the conditional values to determine the size of a park using the user's input to select dog or non-dog parks.
-An area of 20,000 square meters is used to divide between Small and Large parks.
+This workflow utilizes a User Parameter with conditional values to determine the size of a park, using the user's input to select either dog or non-dog parks.
+An area of 20,000 square meters is used to divide between the Small and Large parks.
 Parks that do not pass the Dog Park yes-or-no test are given the attribute value of "Unwanted Park".

-A composite test for each output value was used to determine if a park passes the requirements.
-Composite tests combine 3 or more tests within a single condition and consist of AND/OR to combine the statements.
-In the above dialog, the test condition evaluates if the park is a dog park (Y/N) and if the user wants a dog park (Y/N) and if the park is of a certain size (smaller or larger than 20,000).
+A composite test was used for each output value to determine if a park meets the requirements.
+Composite tests combine three or more tests within a single condition and consist of AND/OR statements to combine the results.
+In the above dialog, the test condition evaluates if the park is a dog park (Y/N), if the user wants a dog park (Y/N), and if the park is of a certain size (smaller or larger than 20,000).

 To create a composite test such as the one above, enter all test clauses and add the logic as you go, including parentheses to control the logic order.
 Select from the drop-down menu, or type directly into the Logic column fields.
 Alternatively, after the tests have been written, open the Composite Expression disclosure and edit the Composite Test.